 If you have a significant addiction to drugs or alcohol, your only real chance for survival and recovery is getting treatment for the addiction from a reputable treatment center.
 Getting treatment is serious enough that you need to do it regardless of the financial burden it may cause.
-If you have followed the law, you should have healthcare insurance.
+If you have followed the law, you should have health insurance.
 Why is that applicable to addiction treatment?
 According to the Affordable Care Act of 2009 (ACA), healthcare insurance providers are required to cover addiction treatment costs the same as they would any other medical condition.
 In fact, here’s some of the areas the ACA requires insurance companies to provide addiction coverage for;

 - Medical detox, including medications